What Does a VPN Actually Hide, and Who From?

 In this section, we’ll detail precisely what a VPN hides, who it is hidden from, and who it is not hidden from.
 We’ll also explain why it is beneficial to hide this information with a VPN.

-- Your IP Address – Websites and apps use your IP address to track your activity, create personalized content, increase prices, impose bans and restrictions, and to collaborate with advertisers and law enforcement agencies.
+- Your IP Address: Websites and apps use your IP address to track your activity, create personalized content, impose bans and restrictions, and to collaborate with advertisers and law enforcement agencies.

 A VPN hides your IP address from these websites by tunneling your traffic through a VPN server.
 This makes it appear as though your traffic comes from the VPN server’s IP address, thereby keeping your personal IP address hidden from view.

-- Your Browsing History – Your ISP tracks and records everything you do online.
-It can then share that information with governments and police, sell it to advertising networks and data brokers, or use it to throttle (or even block) your connection.
+- Your Browsing History: Your ISP tracks and records everything you do online.
+It can then share that information with governments and police, sell it to advertising networks, or use it to throttle (or even block) your connection.

-- Your Personal & Sensitive Data – Cybercriminals use unsecured public WiFi networks to hack into your connection and steal personal and sensitive information, including passwords, credit card numbers, and medical details.
+A VPN encrypts your traffic, which hides your browsing history from ISPs and anyone they distribute information to.
+VPN encryption also hides your online activity from WiFi administrators at work, school, college, home, and in airports and coffee shops. - Your Personal & Sensitive Data: Cybercriminals use unsecured public WiFi networks to intercept your connection and steal sensitive information, including passwords, credit card numbers, and medical details.
 These are known as man-in-the-middle attacks and can take many different forms, such as DNS spoofing and session hijacking.

-- Your Torrenting & P2P Activity – Torrenting without a VPN poses a threat to your privacy and security.
+By encrypting your data, a VPN protects you from these attacks and keeps your personal information safe and hidden. - Your Torrenting & P2P Activity: Torrenting without a VPN poses a threat to your privacy and security.
 Your IP address is exposed to hackers and copyright trolls every time you download or upload a file.
 Also, your ISP can see when you visit torrenting sites and is likely to pass that information on to police and copyright holders.

-- The VPN Itself – When you use a VPN normally, your ISP, government, and WiFi administrator won’t see your browsing activity.
+When you use a VPN for torrenting, the encryption hides your activity from your ISP and only the VPN server’s IP address gets exposed in the ‘torrent swarm’. - The VPN Itself: When you use a VPN normally, your ISP, government, and WiFi administrator won’t see your browsing activity.
 However, your ISP can see that a VPN is being used.
 This may lead to censorship, legal problems, or a scolding from your employer or school administration.

 To overcome this, the best VPNs can hide the very fact you are using a VPN.
 They do this with VPN obfuscation technology, which camouflages your traffic among regular HTTPS traffic.